defra-design/accessibility/src/accessibility-statement/index.md

 We plan to review this site again in a year.
 We will also fix any issues reported within 12 weeks.

+In July 2022 we removed unused navigation landmarks to reduce confusion, removed the breadcrumbs as they didn't provide any value, and introduced a selectable dark theme.

 ## Preparation of this accessibility statement

 This statement was prepared on 21 December 2021.
-It was last reviewed on 20 June 2021.
+It was last reviewed on 22 July 2022.

 This website was last tested in December 2021.
-We did a quick further check in June 2022.
+We did a quick further check in July 2022.
 The test was carried out by the Accessibility Team in Defra.
 We tested all of the website's pages.